mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 We detect this by watching the test set loss.
 As long as test loss keeps decreasing, the model is learning generalizable patterns.
 But if training loss keeps dropping while test loss starts climbing, we're overfitting.

-This is called early stopping, and it's one of the simplest yet most effective regularization techniques in machine learning.
+This is called early stopping, and it's one of the simplest yet most effective regularisation techniques in machine learning.

 #### The Training State
 Our training loop needs to track more than just the current model.
 We maintain: